alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

   - `codegen-350M-mono` (code generator)
   - `Qwen2.5-0.5B` and `Qwen2.5-1.5B`

 For now I am using [`Mozilla/Qwen2.5-0.5B-Instruct`](https://huggingface.co/Mozilla/Qwen2.5-0.5B-Instruct).
 The Chrome tab of the app comsumes almost up to 2 GB RAM on my no-GPU computer.
-Trying to use WebGPU does not work.

 ### Model and Configuration